xz-liu/SHIELD/README.md

 | dataset | The dataset to be used.
 Select from 'bsnc' and 'bep'. |
 | jailbreak | Set to 'general' for jailbreak, 'no' for no jailbreak. |
 | jailbreak_num | The number of jailbreaks to be used.
 Set to -1 for all jailbreak. |
+| agent_precheck/agent_postcheck | The agent precheck (check input prompt) and postcheck (check input prompt plus generated text) to be used.
+Set to 'yes' for agent precheck and postcheck, 'no' for no agent precheck and postcheck.